Here are our most frequently asked questions about comments. You can find more FAQs here.

 ✓ Stay on topic.
 Please comment on the subject of the post or story.

 ✓ Be nice.
+We really mean it.
+Be nice.
 You know the old saying: “Do unto others as you would have them do unto you.”
 If you disagree with a comment, feel free to respectfully and politely challenge that comment in a civil manner.

 ✓ No personal attacks, please.
-We usually don’t tolerate name-calling, particularly vicious and direct personal attacks.
+We don’t tolerate name-calling, particularly vicious and direct personal attacks.
 Please be nice to your moderators, authors and the site’s publisher.
 They have feelings, too.

 ✓ Don’t feed the trolls.
 If you think someone’s a nuisance commenter please don’t goad that person in the comments.
 That only makes it worse for everybody.
 Use the flagging system and let us know; we’ll take the appropriate action.
 (But remember that your definition of a “troll” and ours may be different.)